brianbirir/python-sandobox/restful_auth/README.md

-# Flask Restful Sample App
+# Flask Restful Sample App - Basic Auth

 This is based on Miguel Grinberg's tutorial on **Designing a RESTful API with Python and Flask**.